Meta donates $1 million to Trump’s inaugural fund in latest step to mend relationship

 New York (CNN) — Meta has donated $1 million to President-elect Donald Trump’s inaugural fund, the company confirmed to CNN.

-Zuckerberg is angling for a more active role in the incoming administration, which could involve shaping tech policy.
-It’s a major reversal from nearly four years ago when Meta banned Trump from its platforms after the January 6, 2021 insurrection.
+CNN has reported that Zuckerberg is angling for a more active role in shaping the upcoming administration’s tech policy.
+It’s a major reversal from nearly four years ago when Meta banned Trump from its platforms after the January 6, 2021, insurrection.

+Leading up to the election, Zuckerberg had been gradually showing a closer affinity with Trump.
+In an interview over the summer, the Facebook founder said Trump’s reaction to a July assassination attempt was “badass.”

+“Seeing Donald Trump get up after getting shot in the face and pump his fist in the air with the American flag is one of the most badass things I’ve ever seen in my life,” he said during an interview with “The Circuit” podcast at Meta’s headquarters in Menlo Park, California.

 The-CNN-Wire